taw00/manuscript-css/README.md

-# For Writers: Mimic Industry Standard Manuscript Formatting of Markdown via CSS
+# Manuscript-Formatted Markdown for Creative Writers

 1. *Draft your novel or short story or poetry in your favorite text editor*
 2. *Structure it in markdown*
 3. *Style the markdown with these Manuscript CSS stylesheets*
-4. *Impress your friends and family (or critique group) with a work that mimics industry standard manuscript formatting for a [[short story]](https://format.ms/story) or [[novel]](https://format.ms/story)*
+4. *Impress your friends and family (or critique group) with a work rendered to industry standard manuscript formatting for a [[short story]](https://format.ms/story) or [[novel]](https://format.ms/story)*
-   <small>(Caveat: the
+   <small>(Disclaimer: the
    [[poetry manuscript formatting]](https://format.ms/poetry) is not quite there yet.)</small>

 Are you a writer?
 In particular, a writer of narrative works?
 Fiction, narrative nonfiction, memoir, etc?
 Do you draft using a markdown text editor?
-And do you wish to share your drafts in a professional manner without having to port your work to a word processor?
-Save the fancy office word processors like LibreOffice or Google Docs or Word for finalization when you are ready to submit your work somewhere.
+And do you wish to share your drafts in a professional manner without having to port your work to a word processor and therefore maintain two copies of the document?

+Save the fancy office word processors like
+LibreOffice or Google Docs or Word for finalization when you are ready to submit your work somewhere.
 Now, you can stay in your favorite markdown editor and still have a means to present your working drafts in a professional manner for review, critique, or whatever.

-## Manuscript formatting?
+# Manuscript formatting?

 Take a look at the PDFs in the [templates folder](./templates/) in this repository.
 These manuscript-like documents were rendered from their